aditya-malte/ckids-comet-atomic-2020/README.md

 # Bias in Common Sense Knowledge Models

-This is the official repository associated with the project *Where Does Bias in Common Sense Knowledge Models Come From?* This research study was completed in fall 2021 as part of an initiative by the [Center for Knowledge-Powered Interdisciplinary Data Science (CKIDS)](https://sites.usc.edu/ckids/) at the Information Sciences Institute (ISI) at University of Southern California.
+This is the official repository associated with the project *Where Does Bias in Common Sense Knowledge Models Come From?*

+The research study was completed in fall 2021 as part of an initiative by the [Center for Knowledge-Powered Interdisciplinary Data Science (CKIDS)](https://sites.usc.edu/ckids/) at the Information Sciences Institute (ISI) at University of Southern California.

 ## Directory Overview